GavenDcosta/100dayscodingchallenge-/README.md

 Day 92: Python code to find the factorial of a number , also started working on a new repository(Fitness-Website)

 Day 93: Completed my Website: https://teddygaven.github.io/Fitness-Website/home.html

+Day 94: Python code to find if a yr is leap yr or no , also started working on a new practice website